2factorauth/twofactorauth/CONTRIBUTING.md

 sensitive action would not be considered two factor authentication.

 For context, check out the discussion in issue [#242][242].

+### Passwordless Authentication

+Many sites are now offering passwordless authentication, which replace the password (something you know) with a different factor, such as something you have or are.
+Examples of this would be sites which allow users to use a U2F key, or a magic link to login, but do not have a second factor available.
+Since there is still only one factor being used (although it may not be a password), it does not constitute two factor authentication.

 [json]: https://www.json.org/
 [entries]: entries/